 Mt.
 Lebanon Percussion Program

-Providing positive life changing experiences and promoting excellence through diverse public school percussion education and performance opportunities within a caring and nurturing environment.
+Providing positive life changing experiences and promoting excellence through diverse public school percussion education and performance opportunities within a caring, inclusive, and nurturing environment.

 With eight concert ensembles, four specialty ensembles and the marching percussion section, Mt.
 Lebanon Percussion has become recognized as one of the premier public school percussion programs in the United States.
 WQED-FM (Pittsburgh’s NPR station) calls Mt.
 Lebanon Percussion, “…a success beyond belief.”
 In 1997, the adjudication panel for the Golden Gate Music Festival in San Francisco, CA. called Mt.
 Lebanon Percussion, “One of the finest examples of music education we have ever seen.”
 The National Association of Music Educators (MENC) has identified MTL Percussion as “One of the Best of the Best.”
 Most recently, Cort McClaren, Director of the National Conference on Percussion Pedagogy wrote: “…Mt.
 Lebanon Percussion is one of the most distinguished examples of excellence in the United States.
 The Mt.
 Lebanon program demonstrates musical excellence rarely experienced in the US.”